JohnnyHuangM/hello-world/README.md

 # hello-world
-My first repository - GitHub tutorial
+My very first repository - GitHub tutorial

+Never used a place to keep my work.
+So now that I've decided to learn how to code, I felt the necessities to come up with GitHub